PoterekM/template/mars-api/README.md

   * Visit the app at http://localhost:8080.

 ## User Story
-* A user should be able to go to the website and see projects the author is excited to share.
+* A user should be able to go to the website and see basic information listed on the webpage
+  * Name
+  * user location
+  * Github image.
 * A user should be able to navigate client-side routes in order to change views
+  * Portfolio
+  * About me
+    * Projects that interest me
+  * Resume

+### Wishlist
 * A user should be able to see my commit history.

-### Wishlist
-* Extend the functionality of the app
+* A user can see featured projects.
 * Add custom styling and animation.
 * Add resume to the application.

 ## Development Planning
 * Build application as presentational components initially.
-* Display API information to the user.
+* Display API information for my profile to the user.
 * Create Jest Tests.
-  * Check in and see how the user story is running and rethink functionality.
+  * Check in and see how the user story is running and ensure proper user-flow.
 * Style Application.

 ## Program Preview